guillermooo/sublime-undocs/source/customization/settings.rst

 under ``Pakages/User`` only ``Python.sublime-settings`` would be read, but not ``Python (<platform>).sublime-settings``.

-Regardless of where it's placed, any file type settings file has precedence over every global settings file affecting file types.
+Regardless of its location, any file-type-specific settings file has precedence over every global settings file affecting file types.

 Where to Store User Settings